35 Years of the Pasadena Doo Dah Parade

 On view August 15, 2012 to January 13, 2013

-This colorful, fun-filled exhibition will celebrate the wacky world of Doo Dah, named “America’s Best Parade” by none other than Reader’s Digest.
+This colorful, fun-filled exhibition celebrated the wacky world of Doo Dah, named “America’s Best Parade” by none other than Reader’s Digest.
 The parade has garnered national and international attention, and spawned copy cat parades elsewhere, including in Columbus, Ohio, and Ocean City, New Jersey.

 Named after an obscure 1960s British rock band, Doo Dah is a people’s parade.
 Anyone can apply to be an entrant, and homemade conveyances and walking entries are encouraged.
 Tips for entrants include: arrive early.
 There is no marching order; you choose your place on a first come, first serve basis.
 Another tip: no throwing of marshmallows; they clog bicycle spokes.

 It has even been critically reviewed.
 Dr. Denise Lawrence, Director of the Center for Visual Anthropology at USC, asserted that the parade demonstrated the “rite of reversal” which anthropologists have found to occur in many societies, primitive and modern.
 These rites provide individuals with an opportunity to step outside their normal everyday social roles and relationships to engage in alternate forms of behavior.
 “Ultimately,” she concluded, “the Doo Dah and similar events give a community, both audience and participants, an opportunity to unite for one day in a celebration of diversity.”

 PMH’s exhibition, What A Long Strange Trip It’s Been, included a photo wall of parade and crowd shots; vignettes of entries, including the Synchronized Precision Marching Briefcase Drill Team; costumes; and memorabilia of various Queens and music groups.